Design Foundation—an entry point to a career in design for non-designers

 The goal of the Design Foundation program is to help students gain essential design skills and knowledge.
 Foundation students have gone on to become some of school’s most successful graduates with fulfilling careers in leading design firms and corporations around the world.

-The Design Foundation program is a two-semester introductory program for students who need experience in design before beginning their graduate degree.
+The Design Foundation program is a two-semester introductory program for students who need experience in design in order to complete their graduate degree.
+(Due to cross-over electives, the Foundation courses extend the total MDES program by only one semester.)
 Students without an undergraduate design degree are required to enroll.
-Some students with design degrees may be required to take foundation courses in order to build competency in certain areas.
+Some students with design degrees may be required to take some foundation courses in order to build competency in certain areas.

 Design Foundation Curriculum